Delilah & Julius: Buster "Nosey"

-A frequent partner of Delilah and Julius, he is a well-meaning, good-hearted goof with a reputation for being a stink magnet.
+A frequent partner of Delilah and Julius, Nosey (Robert Tinkler) is a well-meaning, good-hearted goof with a reputation for being a stink magnet.
 It's not that he is really stinky, he is just inevitably drawn into very smelly situations on his missions.
 Nosey seems to be attracted to Zoe, a new member of the Academy.

 Ursula and Emmet

 Another one of Al's arranged spy teams, Ursula and Emmet are the rivals of Delilah and Julius who are jealous of their popularity and success.
 Ursula is also a double agent working undercover at the Academy for an unknown evil foe.

 Zoe Ling

-Zoe is the newest Chinese spy at the Academy.
+Zoe (Athena Karkanis) is the newest Chinese spy at the Academy.
 She likes to read comics and knows them all by enthusiasm.
 When Zoe first arrives at the Academy, she thinks Julius is cute.
 However, a relationship with Nosey is revealed throughout a few episodes.
 Zoe is a redhead and has a rather feisty personality which is the stereotypical attitude most redheads have.
-Her espionage skills are well-developed and the Academy Crew seems to trust this newcomer.
+Her espionage skills are well-developed, and the Academy Crew seems to trust this newcomer.